FedSGT: Exact Federated Unlearning via Sequential Group-based Training

 Our primary contributions are summarized as follows:

-\begin{itemize} \item We propose \method, a federated exact unlearning framework that partitions client data into groups mapped to lightweight PEFT modules.
-Each client contributes to a limited number of groups, achieving exact unlearning through instant module deactivation while keeping communication cost bounded.
+\begin{itemize} \item We propose \method, a federated exact unlearning framework that efficiently partitions client data into groups mapped to lightweight PEFT modules.
+Each client contributes to a limited number of groups, achieving exact unlearning through instant module deactivation while keeping the training-phase communication cost bounded.

 \item We provide a rigorous theoretical analysis of the performance and efficiency for both \method and existing baselines.
-This includes analyzing their deletion rate—the expected number of deletions before retraining is needed—and expected model performance, and training and unlearning efficiency.
+This includes analyzing their deletion rate, the expected model performance, and the training efficiency (i.e., communication overheads).

 \item We conduct extensive experiments demonstrating that \method achieves comparable learning performance and training efficiency to baselines, while ensuring significantly longer service maintenance cycles under continuous unlearning requests, where baselines suffer from early service failure.
 We also conduct extensive ablation studies to validate the robustness of our method. \end{itemize}